keronedwards120/Team-MAWK---Project-3/README.md

 ### Features of a contract written in a code-language
 1. Universal code-language will be recognized by the computer explicitly
-2. Program code always returns the same result if the input data is the saem.
+2. Program code always returns the same result if the input data is the same.
-3. Contract is signed using a digital signature, which is diffuclt to forge.
+3. Contract is signed using a digital signature, which is difficult to forge.
 3. There is an opportunity to test such a contract

 ### What you need to know about smart contracts
-1. Smart contracts allow counterparties to interact without having third parties involved.
+1. Smart contracts allow counter-parties to interact without having third parties involved.
-2. Smar contracts are easier to audit than traditional contracts
+2. Smart contracts are easier to audit than traditional contracts
 3. There are different types of smart contract protocols and different implementation methods.
-4. They allow the management of digitial assests that are stored ona specific platform.
+4. They allow the management of digital assets that are stored on a specific platform.
-5. Initiation of the contract can be performedd either manually or automatically.
+5. Initiation of the contract can be performed either manually or automatically.

 ### Limitations of current auctioning system
 1. Auctions are not transparent.